wp-plugins/portfolio-slideshow/readme.txt

 Add a clean, responsive JavaScript slideshow to your site.

+== Description ==

 ><strong>Requirements:</strong> PHP 5.3 or higher is required to use this plugin.

-><strong>Support:</strong> I'll do my best to help troubleshoot bugs, but should set expectations early that customer support is not for this plugin at this time.
+><strong>Support:</strong> I'll do my best to help troubleshoot bugs, but should set expectations early that customer support is not provided for this plugin at this time.

+Portfolio Slideshow adds a simple slideshow builder to posts and pages on your site.
+Upload images there, drag them around to order them as desired, and publish the post or page.

+Then just drop the handy `[portfolio_slideshow]` shortcode anywhere in that post or page, and voila – a simple, customizable slideshow will appear on your site.

-More information about this plugin – and version 1.9.9 – is coming soon.
+More information about this plugin is coming soon – as is version 1.10.0, which is already full of many improvements.
+Stay tuned!

 == Installation ==